ZijunCui02/ZijunCui02.github.io/_talks/Drive System Design and Drive Optimization for the Brushless DC Motor (BLDCM).md

 collection: talks
 type: "A research on the design of drive system for BLDCM and drive optimization"
 permalink: /research_projects/4
-venue: "Micro and Special Motor Research Institute, Zhejiang University"
+venue: "Electrical Machines and Drive Techniques Research Institute, Zhejiang University"
 date: 2023-08-12
 location: "Hangzhou, China"
 ---